Deployment to Kubernetes

 Codefresh offers a dedicated GUI that allows you to deploy any Docker image to your cluster without writing any configuration files at all.

-Click the Kubernetes button from the left side bar and select the services item.
+Click the Kubernetes button from the left side bar.
 The screen that appears is the Codefresh overview of your Kubernetes cluster that shows all your deployments (pods and namespaces)

-Click the Add Service button on the top right.
+Click New in the top right corner and then Add Service button.
 The screen that appears is a friendly UI that allows you to create a Kubernetes deployment (and associated service).
 You can also toggle the top right button to define a Kubernetes YAML yourself, but for the purposes of this tutorial we will only use the GUI.

 The fields in this screen are:

-- Cluster - select your cluster if you have more than one
+- Cluster - choose your cluster if you have more than one.

-- Image pull request - Select the Codefresh registry and create a pull secret for it
+- Image Pull Secret - select your default Docker registry and create a pull secret for it.

 From the same screen you can also define environment variables and cpu/mem limits.